Updated June 12, 2023

 - As we want the next week’s dates, we have selected the “Next week” option, and for formatting, we have selected the “Light Red Fill with Dark Red text.”

 - As we can see from the screenshot below, two drugs have an expiry date of next week, highlighted with Light Red and filled with Dark Red text as required.

 Similarly, we can do the same to highlight the dates of Yesterday to Next Month from built-in options.

 Example #2 – Highlight Dates of Weekends

-For this example, we need to explore making new rules as there is no built-in option available to highlight the dates of the weekend.
-Suppose we have data of the drug with its expiry dates as follows.
+For this example, we must explore making new rules, as no built-in option exists to highlight the weekend dates.
+Suppose we have data on the drug with its expiry dates as follows.

-- Here as there is no built-in option available to highlight the weekends.
-So, we need to make a rule which identifies the weekend from the given dates and then formatting and highlighting the weekends.
+- As no built-in option is available to highlight the weekends, we need to make a rule which identifies the weekend from the given dates and then format and highlight the weekends.

 - So first of all, here we need the formula to identify the dates weekends from the given dates; we can use the formula =weekday.

 - The logic we can use with this formula is =weekday(serial_number, [return_type])

 - Here we have serial number C2 to C9, return value will be in column # 2,